MrSinho/MrSinho.github.io/docs/shvulkan/c_definitions.md

 ```

 ### Description
-Macro definition that generates some utility functions that map a specific structure array according to the GPU minumum uniform buffer offset alignment.
+Macro definition which generates some utility functions that map a specific structure array according to the GPU minumum uniform buffer offset alignment.

 ### Parameters
  * **`STRUCT`**: structure typename.